Eddie Rosario Preview, Player Props: Braves vs. Phillies

 Eddie Rosario At The Plate

-- Among qualified batters in baseball, he ranks 66th in batting average, 99th in on-base percentage, and 31st in slugging.
+- He ranks 71st in batting average, 102nd in on base percentage, and 37th in slugging among qualifying hitters in baseball.

-- Rosario will look to extend his six-game hitting streak.
-He's batting .450 with one homer over the course of his last games.

-- Rosario has had an RBI in 36 games this year (28.8%), including 20 multi-RBI outings (16.0%).
-He has also driven home three or more of his team's runs in nine contests.
+- In 28.6% of his games this season, Rosario has had at least one RBI.
+He's picked up more than one in 15.9% and driven in three or more of his team's runs in nine contests.

-- In 49 of 125 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.